Ashishrdc/HoldMyResponse/README.md

 # HoldMyResponse
-This repository serves as a fake server which returns JSON responses.
+This repository serves as a fake server which returns JSON as response.